New children's book explains the striped bass migration, educates next generation of fisherman

 Jeremy enlisted his mother and talented artist, Jean Leary Pallai, to illustrate the book.
 Inspired by her idyllic New England hometown of Duxbury, MA, Jean painted a series of beautiful acrylic spreads with ocean wildlife, migratory maps, and classic coastal scenery.

 "If you are a fisherman on the east coast you'll know that last season was an awful one for the striped bass fishery.
-It was a scary reminder of the importance of preservation and another primary motivation for writing this book", said the author.
+It was a scary reminder of the importance of conservation and another primary motivation for writing this book", said the author.

 Whether you're an avid fisherman, nature lover, or simply a parent looking for a rhythmic bedtime story, Fish on the Move is sure to delight.